CHEMeDATA/CHEMeDATA.github.io/README.md

 We are addressing the questions of how to make the content of these .zip files [FAIR](https://en.wikipedia.org/wiki/FAIR_data)?
 In other words: How to make the chemistry-rich contents Findable, Accessible, Interoperable and Reusable.

+One aspect will be to develop a [minimal ontology](https://chemedata.github.io/ontologies/) for the key chemistry objects.

 ### For example ...

 Let's be specific and say that you want to share the 1D <sup>1</sup>H spectrum of a compound you analysed.
 First, it has to be ***accessible***: be somewhere on the web.
 But making it reliably ***findable*** using common web search tools or *via* specialized chemistry data services is more difficult.
 It cannot be a simple link to a dropbox for example, but should be saved in an data repository.
 Usually providing DOI is a sign of stability.
 But even there, how will a search engine know that there is an NMR spectrum there, and know to what compounds it corresponds to?